otagoedna/2019_11_28_edna_course/index.md

 # Qiime2

-This is an introduction to the Qiime2 multiverse.
+This is an introduction to data analysis with metabarcoding data.
+We will primarily use the Qiime2 software package, but we don't want to present that as the only way to go.
+We will a encourage a flexible approach, so, we will go over how to import into Qiime2 and likewise export the results so they can be used by other programs.
+We will cover the basic elements of virtually all metabarcoding analytic approaches, to provide a starting point.

+The Qiime2 multiverse is itself a tool to utilise multiple other software, and there are many options.

 The main Qiime2 webpage has many good tutorials, instructions, and descriptions of the relevant concepts and theory.
-The pages here are not meant as a replacement for that vast wealth of information, but rather provide an initial starting point, accompanied by in-class instruction.
+The pages here are not meant as a replacement for that wealth of information, but rather provide an initial starting point, accompanied by in-class instruction.
 This workshop will follow through some standard workflows, with other examples given and referencing Qiime2 web materials for further information.

 ## Lessons